Diversity/Sensitivity Coaching: One-On-One

 Individualized training may be requested by a human resources (HR) manager resulting from a situation involving a policy violation and subsequent corrective action, an HR investigation, performance management, or part of an employee or manager development plan.

-Diversity Builder’s confidential coaching sessions are designed to refocus thoughts and behaviors that can create costly personnel issues, poor team and individual performance, and possibly have legal impacts.
+Diversity Builder’s confidential coaching sessions are designed to refocus thoughts and behaviors that can create costly personnel issues, poor team and individual performance, and possibly have legal consequences.

-We have found employees are extremely receptive to our one-on-one sensitivity sessions.
-Our clients have commented that such sessions are highly effective and positively impact future employee and manager performance.
-Arranging a sensitivity coaching session for the employee shows your commitment to him/her and contributes to his/her professional development as a valuable member of your organization.
+Our trainers have found employees are extremely receptive to our one-on-one sensitivity sessions.
+Clients have consistently commented that such sessions are highly effective and positively impact future employee and manager performance.
+Arranging a sensitivity coaching session demonstrates the organization’s investment and commitment to him/her and contributes to his/her professional development as a valued employee or manager.

-Prior to the session, the HR director or manager will receive an agenda of topics our trainer will cover.
-Each agenda is customized and we will seek your input to ensure the training meets the needs of your company.
+Next, the human resources director or manager will receive a customized outline of topics our trainer will cover, with a request for feedback.
+After the agenda is approved, the training may be scheduled.
 Following the session, a training summary with be provided and include feedback on the session including an overview and action steps discussed.
-A certificate of completion will be issued following the training.

-The assigned trainer creates customized curriculum for each session.
+The assigned trainer customizes the agenda and curriculum for each session.
 We have found over the years that we cover common topics.
-Some of the most requested curriculum is listed below:
+Some of the most requested curricula are listed below: